ttudorandrei/DevOps/README.md

 ### Add provision file file and

+**All commands that need to be run when creating the VM (such as updates, upgrades, installing dependencies need to be added to this file.
+This will run them when the VM is created.)**

 - create a folder called `src` in the same location that the `vagrant` file is in.
 - add a `provision.sh` file inside the `src` folder.
 - add the next code snippet inside the `provision.sh` file to update, upgrade and install nginx: